 I hope you had a great Thanksgiving!
-As often happens this time of year, bulletin deadlines required me to write this column before Thanksgiving, so I can’t tell you how mine went.
-I can tell you that I was looking forward to it, even though it will be a smaller gathering than usual this year.
+Bulletin deadlines required me to write this column before Thanksgiving, so I can’t tell you how mine went.
+I can tell you that I was looking forward to it as I wrote these words!

 Can you believe that Thanksgiving is this Thursday?
 Time really does fly these days.